Terms & Conditions

 2.1 Account.
 Customer must register with CIPL before receiving any CIPL Services.
 After such registration is complete, CIPL will establish an online account for Customer (“Customer’s Account”) that can be accessed on the client portal on the CIPL Website and, at CIPL’s option, from one or more CIPL Apps.

-2.3 Telephone Number.
-After Customer registers with CIPL, CIPL will assign to Customer a unique telephone number for use with CIPL services provided to Customer.
-To the extent not prohibited by applicable law or regulation, in the event that any Trial Service or CIPL Paid Service (as defined in Section 4 below) is terminated, CIPL may retain the assigned telephone number for use as it sees fit.
+To the extent not prohibited by applicable law or regulation, in the event that any Trial Service or CIPL Paid Service (as defined in Section 4 below) is terminated, CIPL may retain the assigned telephone number for use as it reasonably sees fit.

 3. TRIAL SERVICE

 3.3 Termination of Trial Service.
-CIPL may terminate the Trial Service at any time for any reason or no reason.
+CIPL or Customer may immediately terminate the Trial Service at any time for any reason or no reason by providing written notice to the other.
 Without limiting the foregoing, CIPL may terminate the Trial Service upon expiration of the Trial Service Term, depletion of the Trial Usage Credit, or commencement of any CIPL Paid Services (as defined in Section 4 below).
-After the termination of the Trial Service, Customer will need to purchase CIPL Paid Services, as described in Section 4 below, in order to continue to receive services from CIPL.
+After the termination of the Trial Service, Customer will need to purchase CIPL Paid Services, as described in Section 4 below, in order to continue to receive services from CIPL after the end of the Trial Service Term.
 Any portion of the Trial Usage Credit not used prior to termination of the Trial Service will be forfeited and may not be used in connection with any CIPL Paid Services.

 4. PAID SERVICES

 4.2 Paid Service Terms.
-Each CIPL Paid Service that Customer requests and CIPL agrees to provide (which agreement may be withheld by CIPL in its discretion) is referred to in these Terms as a “Selected Paid Service.”
+Each CIPL Paid Service that Customer requests and CIPL agrees to provide (which agreement may be withheld by CIPL acting reasonably) is referred to in these Terms as a “Selected Paid Service.”
 Subject to these Terms, CIPL will provide the Selected Paid Services for consecutive one (1) calendar month periods (each such period, a “Paid Service Term”) until terminated in accordance with these Terms.